dotnet/core/release-notes/6.0/cve.md

 The .NET Team releases [monthly updates for .NET 6](https://github.com/dotnet/announcements/labels/.NET%206.0), on Update Tuesday.
 These updates often include security fixes.
 If you are on an older version, your app my be vulnerable.

-Your app needs to be on the tip .NET 6 patch version to be secure.
+Your app needs to be on the latest .NET 6 patch version to be secure.
 The longer you wait to upgrade, the greater the exposure to CVEs.

 ## Which CVEs apply to my app?